John Pattnot

-Dr. John Patnott (June, 17, 1946-) was an American competitive swimmer for Fresno State College and a Professor of Exercise Physiology and was Head swim coach for Holland, Michigan's Hope College from 1978-2019.
+Dr. John Patnott (born June 17, 1946) was an American competitive swimmer for Fresno State College and a professor of exercise physiology and was head swim coach for Holland, Michigan's Hope College from 1978 to 2019.
 During his coaching tenure, Pattnot mentored 30 national champions, and 118 All-Americans.
-Dominant in regional competition, while leading Hope College in the Michigan Intercollegiate Athletic Association (MIAA) Conference, he had twenty women’s conference team championships and twelve men's conference team championships.
+Dominant in regional competition, while leading Hope College in the Michigan Intercollegiate Athletic Association (MIAA) Conference, he had twenty women's conference team championships and twelve men's conference team championships.
 On the national level, his Hope men's swimmers were NCAA Division III runners-up to the exceptionally dominant Kenyon swim team in 1995, and his Hope women's swim team were NCAA Division III runners up to Kenyon in 1994.

 Early life

 A California native, Patnott was born June 17, 1946, and swam for the Richmond YMCA Sharks where he was led by Head Coach Bob O'Brien, a former U.S. Olympic diver, and Assistant Coach Pat Larue.
 In 1963, the Richmond YMCA swim team was coached by Perry Dolan.
-In August, 1964, in the 17 and under age group, Patnott swam a first place 2:01.0 in the 100 individiual medley leading his Richmond YMCA team to a victory in a dual meet with the El Cerrio Swim Center team.
-In March, 1965, he placed first in the 160-yard medley with a 1:56.5, and the 100-yard butterfly with a 1:03.6 On June 26, 1965, he was a triple winner for the Richmond Y at the Memorial Youth Center Meet, placing first in the 400-yard freestyle with a 4:40.8, the 100-yard butterfly with a 1:02.8, and the 160-yard Individual Medley with a 1:57.4.
+In August 1964, in the 17 and under age group, Patnott swam a first place 2:01.0 in the 100 individual medley leading his Richmond YMCA team to a victory in a dual meet with the El Cerrio Swim Center team.
+In March 1965, he placed first in the 160-yard medley with a 1:56.5, and the 100-yard butterfly with a 1:03.6.
+On June 26, 1965, he was a triple winner for the Richmond Y at the Memorial Youth Center Meet, placing first in the 400-yard freestyle with a 4:40.8, the 100-yard butterfly with a 1:02.8, and the 160-yard Individual Medley with a 1:57.4.

 Fresno State College

-Patnott attended and swam for the Fresno State College Bulldogs from around 1966-1969.
+Patnott attended and swam for the Fresno State College Bulldogs from around 1966–1969.
 At Fresno State, Pattnot was coached by Ara Hairabedian, a former High School gymnastics champion from Los Angeles's Roosevelt High and All-city football player who attended the University of Southern California.
-Hairabedian, who served as a Head Swim and Diving Coach at Fresno from 1953-1978, focused primarily on diving at Fresno State when Pattnot first headed the swim team, and later established the college's water polo team around 1960.
+Hairabedian, who served as a Head Swim and Diving Coach at Fresno from 1953 to 1978, focused primarily on diving at Fresno State when Pattnot first headed the swim team, and later established the college's water polo team around 1960.

-On February 24, 1968, Pattnot swam a first place 2:18.4 in the 200 yard butterfly for Fresno State against the University of the Pacific.
+On February 24, 1968, Pattnot swam a first place 2:18.4 in the 200-yard butterfly for Fresno State against the University of the Pacific.
 Pattnot's mastery of multiple strokes would later be one of his strengths as a future collegiate coach.
 In February 1969, he placed second in the 200 butterfly, and third in the 500 freestyle in a meet against San Jose State.
 With Pattnot placing sixth overall in the 200-yard butterfly with a 2:13.5 on March 7, 1969, the Fresno State Swim team placed second in the California Collegiate Athletic Association Meet to the powerful Long Beach State team.